zi00duck/Begonia-Kernel-Builder/README.md

 > If your current kernel has Magisk installed, please uninstall Magisk **before installing Your kernel**.
 > After removing Magisk, you can safely proceed with installing Your kernel.
 >
+> Test the kernels and use what works best for your particular device.
+>

 Get the [latest CI release](https://github.com/cvnertnc/Begonia-Kernel-Builder/releases/latest)